gnoevoy/game_stats/README.md

 **Subject:** Player statistics and leaderboard data for an FPS game server.

-**Problem:**
+**Needs:** Track players data over time to monitor performance and identify trends.

-The game server’s website displays only **current player stats** (recent activity and rankings), with no historical data.
+**Problem:** The server’s website only shows recent activity, with no historical records — making long-term analysis and comparisons impossible.
-As a result, it’s impossible to track performance over time, identify trends, or compare player progress.

-**Solution:**
-1. **Develop a data pipeline** that collects and stores historical data in a warehouse, ensuring long-term access to player performance records.
+**Solution:** Build a data pipeline that collects and stores historical data in a warehouse, enabling analytics through reports and dashboards.
-2. **Deliver insights** through interactive dashboards in Power BI and detailed reports in Excel.

 **Used Tools:** `Python`, `SQL`, `dbt`, `BigQuery`, `Google Cloud`, `Excel`, `Power BI`, `Docker`, `Git`